magomimmo/cljs-start/README.md

 `cljs-start` intends to offer to the serious newcomers a more direct path to start hacking with CLJS for building state of the art libs.

+`cljs-start` uses few libs created or maintained by [Chas Emerick][13].
+Without is great works, this lein-template would not exist.

 ## Requirements

 The only `cljs-start` requirements are [Java][4], [Leiningen][5], and